 ……

 An AP may include a BSRP Trigger frame together with other Control, Data and Management frames in one A-MPDU to a non-AP STA if the HE Capabilities element received from the non-AP STA has the BSRP BQRP A-MPDU Aggregation field equal to 1.
-If a non-AP STA receives a BSRP Trigger frame aggregated with Control, Data and Management frames that solicits an acknowledgment, the response A-MPDU shall contain MPDUs in the order described in Table 9-531 (A-MPDU contents MPDUs in the control response context).……
+A non-AP STA constructs the A-MPDU contained in the HE TB PPDU sent in response to a BSRP Trigger frame as described in 26.5.2.4 (A-MPDU contents in an HE TB PPDU). (#20816)

+……